- Superintendent Edith Walker, Ed.D.

 She earned a bachelor’s degree in English from Centenary College and a master’s degree in mass communication from Louisiana State University.

-Prior to working for Ascension Public Schools, Johnson served as the Director of Child Nutrition Programs for the Assumption Parish School Board.
+Prior to working for Ascension Public Schools, Dr. Johnson served as the Director of Child Nutrition Programs for the Assumption Parish School Board.

 Robyn Simmons, EdD, is the Supervisor of Child Welfare and Attendance (Student Services), a position she has held since 2021.